 The PhD programs in Graduate Medical Sciences allow students to study alongside our world-class faculty in the Boston University Medical Campus, our modern urban academic health center.
 Each of our programs offers diverse curriculum options, strong professional development training and a fully funded financial aid package, including tuition, a competitive stipend, and health insurance.

 Boston University’s Program in Biomedical Sciences (PiBS) provides rigorous training towards a PhD degree by integrating the foundations of interdisciplinary biomedical research with focused investigation and preparation for career advancement.
 PiBS offers first-year students the opportunity to explore a variety of research areas over the course of three laboratory rotations along with a core curriculum to help determine the direction of their PhD focus.
-Degree granting departments and programs include:
+Degree granting departments and programs are listed below.
+In addition, students can participate in the Immunology Training Program, ultimately earning their degrees within either the Microbiology or Pathology departments.

 - Genetics & Genomics